transientskp/tkp/documentation/devref/tkp/steps.rst

    (unsuitable for further processing).
 Subsequent recipes only act on 'good' images.
  * :py:mod:`source_extraction.py`  Performs blind extraction and source association.
- * :py:mod:`monitoringlist.py` Performs a crude transient candidates search (:py:func:`monitoringlist.mark_sources`) to check for new locations worth monitoring, and then performs forced extractions (:py:func:`monitoringlist.update_monitoringlist`).
+ * :py:mod:`monitoringlist.py` Performs forced fits for the user-provided source positions to be monitored.
+Associates the monitoring sources 1-to-1 with the known monitoring sources in the runningcatalog (:py:func:`monitoringlist.associate_ms`).
  * :py:mod:`transient_search.py` First selects sources from the runningcatalog which satisfy the user-supplied criteria for variability indices.
    The variability indices are then used to calculate a chi-squared value for